Vivek T. Ramamoorthy

 Topology optimisation in web

-An implementation of the solid isotropic material with penalisation (SIMP) approach in Javascript.
+An implementation of the solid isotropic material with penalisation (SIMP) in Javascript.

 Damping ratio demo